bitsflippin-tech-services/bitsflippin.com/content/_index.md

 # HPC Solutions for Modern Businesses

 We bridge the gap between **cutting-edge software** and **robust hardware**.
-From Kubernetes orchestration to DIY Robotics, we empower your digital journey.
+Bitsflippin offers modular web development, IaaS/PaaS solutions, and specialist IT hardware for builders and businesses.

 #### Why Choose Us?